appveyor/website/src/docs/server/index.md

 #### Complex pipelines with multiple jobs

-Configuring the build on UI is good for the start and probably enough for most of the projects, but for more sophisitcated scenarios you should move build configuration to a YAML file.
+Configuring the build on UI is good for the start and probably enough for most of the projects, but for more sophisticated scenarios you should move build configuration to a YAML file.

 There could be multiple real-world scenarios solved: